Information for Presenters

 Submit a Proposal

 The Education Institute books three times a year: in March/April for summer, July/August for fall, and November/December for winter.
-However, interested presenters are welcome to submit a session proposal
+However, interested presenters are welcome to submit a session proposal at any time.

 All session proposals require a description, list of key outcomes, and presenter bios.
 If you are submitting an idea for a course (vs. a one-time session) please also include a resume and short cover letter outlining how your qualifications and experience suit your course proposal.